Burdis28/diplomka/README.md

 - `MainView.java` in `src/main/java` contains the navigation setup.
 It uses [App Layout](https://vaadin.com/components/vaadin-app-layout).
 - `views` package in `src/main/java` contains the server-side Java views of your application.
 - `views` folder in `frontend/` contains the client-side JavaScript views of your application.

-## What next?

-[vaadin.com](https://vaadin.com) has lots of material to help you get you started:

-- Follow the tutorials in [vaadin.com/tutorials](https://vaadin.com/tutorials).
-Especially [vaadin.com/tutorials/getting-started-with-flow](https://vaadin.com/tutorials/getting-started-with-flow) is good for getting a grasp of the basic Vaadin concepts.
-- Read the documentation in [vaadin.com/docs](https://vaadin.com/docs).
-- For a bigger Vaadin application example, check out the Full Stack App starter from [vaadin.com/start](https://vaadin.com/start).